Premier Padel London 2026: Everything You Need to Know

 2 April 2026

-This is the highest level of professional padel available to watch in the UK, featuring the top 32 men's and women's pairs in the world.
+This is the highest level of professional padel available to watch in the UK, and the indoor O2 setting consistently rates as one of the best spectator experiences on the tour.

 What is Premier Padel?